DataDog/documentation/content/en/tracing/advanced/runtime_metrics.md

 **Note**: For the runtime UI, `dd-trace-java` >= [`0.24.0`][2] is supported.

-By default, Runtime metrics from your application are sent to the Datadog Agent thanks to DogStatsD over port `8125`, make sure that [DogStatsD is enabled for the Agent][3].
+By default, runtime metrics from your application are sent to the Datadog Agent thanks to DogStatsD over port `8125`.
+Make sure that [DogStatsD is enabled for the Agent][3].
 If you are running the Agent as a container, ensure that `DD_DOGSTATSD_NON_LOCAL_TRAFFIC` [is set to true][4], and that port `8125` is open on the Agent.
 In Kubernetes, [bind the DogstatsD port to a host port][5]; in ECS, [set the appropriate flags in your task definition][6].